-You will hold a level 2 qualification in Maths and English (GCSE A*-C or 4-9 or equivalent) You will be required to provide evidence of this if your application is successful.
+You will hold a level 2 qualification in Maths and English (GCSE A*-C or 4-9 or equivalent) You will be required to provide evidence of this if your application is successful by 31 December 2022.

 All new wholetime Firefighter recruits will be registered as apprentices during their development period.

 The apprenticeship will be a combination of practical and theoretical learning at our Training Centre in Ollerton, combined with periods on an operational fire station as part of the Watch.
 During this time, you will acquire the basic skills and knowledge of being a Firefighter.
 You will complete all of your “on the job” training, learning about the community and the risks surrounding your station all the time showing competence in the areas learnt during your time at the Training Centre.
 This usually takes 2 years.
 At the end of this process, you undertake a final assessment and, if successful, will become a competent Firefighter.

 Yes, you will be paid at the trainee Firefighter rate which is currently £24,191 per annum.
 This rises to £25,198 and then to £32,244 when you achieve full competency.

 The stations are divided into teams or watches so that there is always the right number of people on duty to respond to an emergency.
 NFRS currently operates a self-rostering system.
 Generally, Firefighters work on shifts of two days 0700-1900 followed by two nights 1900 - 0700 then four days off.
 In addition, the Service has some stations that work a day crewing arrangement, 08:00-18:00.
 The arrangements for the rostering of staff are set out within a collective agreement.